 Yes, there are a few steps to these cupcakes, but each step is simple in it’s own right.
 Between the marshmallow center, the rich chocolate ganache, and the graham cracker crumbs, these cupcakes are worth every single step (and every single sinful bite 😍).

 Yields 14 Chocolate Cupcakes

-These ridiculously rich Chocolate S'mores Cupcakes begin with a chocolate cupcake base, have a marshmallow center, and are frosted with homemade chocolate ganache frosting.
+These ridiculously rich Chocolate S'mores Cupcakes begin with a classic chocolate cupcake recipe base, have a marshmallow center, and are frosted with a homemade chocolate ganache frosting.
 Graham cracker crumbs, extra ganache, and chocolate ganache covered marshmallows complete these s'more cupcakes!
 Summer dessert has never looked better!
-Plus, a step-by-step video below!

 2 hr, 30 Prep Time

 18 minCook Time

 2 hr, 48 Total Time

 5 based on 1 review(s)